Shmuel Kamenetsky: Opinions

 Kamenetsky's opinion is frequently sought and quoted on current issues such as same-sex attraction, child molestation, obesity and dieting, smoking, and drinking alcohol to excess on Purim.

 Kamenetsky and his wife Temi believe that vaccines are more harmful than the diseases they prevent.
 He said, "I see vaccinations as the problem.
 It's a hoax.
 Even the Salk vaccine is a hoax.
 It is just big business".
 He has supported the idea that a child cannot be refused entry into a school for refusing to vaccinate.
 During the COVID-19 pandemic, Kamenetsky denied that he ever instructed anyone to refuse to take the vaccine, stating that a letter publicized to this effect was a forgery.
 In a rebuttal letter, he stated his opinion that each individual should ask his own doctor.

 In July 2020, Kamenetsky endorsed the Donald Trump 2020 presidential campaign, stating "Yes, I think people should vote for him.
 He’s done a good job.
 It’s hakaras hatov."

 Personal life

-Kamenetsky's wife, Temi, was the daughter of Mordechai Brooks, a cantor.
+Kamenetsky's wife, Temi, was the daughter of cantor Mordechai and Charna Reizel Brooks.
 Born c.1929, she grew up in Brooklyn, New York, and died on January 10, 2022.
+They had 11 children.
+Kamenetsky's son Sholom serves as a rosh yeshiva at the yeshiva, his son Avraham is a teacher at Yeshivas Beis Yisroel in Jerusalem, his son Zev is a teacher in Belmar Yeshiva, his son Dovid is a teacher in Darkei Noam Yeshiva and was an editor of the Schottenstein Talmud published by ArtScroll.

 In 2023, Kamenetsky was hospitalized after suffering a stroke.
 After being released to a rehabilitation facility, he developed pneumonia and was re-hospitalized.
 He was hospitalized several times in 2025 and in July 2025, he was admitted into the intensive care unit and went into septic shock before improving and being released.

-Kamenetzky's son Sholom serves as a rosh yeshiva at the yeshiva.